RayfenWindspear/perl-acpi-fanspeed/README.md

 Control your ACPI system fan curve in unix environments by writing to your Embedded Controller registers.

+USE THIS AT YOUR OWN RISK!
+I TAKE NO RESPONSIBILIY FOR USE OR MISUSE OF THE FILES IN THIS PROJECT

 This is a script I found online here: http://aceracpi.googlecode.com/svn/trunk/acer_ec/acer_ec.pl